ALLAN-DIP/chiron-utils/CONTRIBUTING.md

 If there are dependencies that cannot be installed as Python packages, you will likely need to make some changes to the [`Dockerfile`](Dockerfile) so the bot can be built.
 Some refactoring might be needed, and if the changes are large, it might be worth making separate targets for specific bots.

-There should also be some documentation in the README on how to build each bot and the basics of how it works.
+You should add documentation to the README on how to build the bot and the basics of how it works.
+Anyone who uses the library should be able to run any of the bots.

 I (Alex) will have to make some changes to the bot runner scripts to pass in different types of bots for each power.
 That can be a relatively simple list with a default value, though.